ShivnarenSrinivasan/autoreply/modeling/README.md

 ## Objective
+When a question is posed, find the most relevant document, and if possible, extract the relevant section.

 This project aims to implement a framework which could then be deployed on arbitrary documents/FAQ's with minimal overhead.